 At McCoy & Sparks, PLLC, our main focus is on personal injury disputes.
 We work hard to keep our clients involved and informed throughout the legal process.
 When you’ve been injured, it is important to know your legal options, which is why we’ve answered a few common questions about personal injury settlements below.
+For any additional questions, please contact our experienced personal injury attorneys for a free initial consultation to discuss your case and your options.

 What Kind Of Personal Injury Cases Does McCoy & Sparks, PLLC, Handle?